 Subscriptions are a great, low commitment alternative for getting new customers into the game and reduce the need to make time consuming renewal calls at the end of the year.

-Side note: renewal calls can be eliminated entirely if they automatically renew themselves.
+Side note: you can eliminate renewal calls entirely if your subscriptions automatically renew themselves.

 18. Integrate With Smart Accounting Software